 ALSO READCourt asks CBI to conduct polygraph test on Verma at RohiniFSL 1984 riots case: Delhi court adjourns hearing in Abhishek Verma's application 1984 anti-Sikh riots: Delhi Court to decide over security for Abhishek Verma 1984 riots case: Court to decide over round-the-clock security for Abhishek Verma 1984 Anti-Sikh riots: CBI to conduct polygraph test on Abhishek Verma

+The victims had filed a protest petition challenging the CBI's closure reports in the case.
+The court had on December 2015 directed the CBI to further investigate the matter and decided to monitor it every two months to ensure no aspect was left uninvestigated.
 The agency had reinvestigated the case of killing of Badal Singh, Thakur Singh and Gurcharan Singh near the gurudwara after a court in December 2007 refused to accept its closure report.
 The CBI has filed three closure reports in the case.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)